Five of Swords Tarot Card Meaning

 Five of Swords Imagery and Symbolism

-In the Rider-Waite-Smith Five of Swords, a man stands in the foreground collecting three swords while two figures walk away in defeat.
-Two swords lie on the ground.
-A murky sky and distant water set a bleak tone.
-The scene suggests victory at the expense of others.
+In the Rider-Waite-Smith Five of Swords, a figure holds three swords with a satisfied expression while two others walk away in defeat.
+Two more swords lie scattered on the ground.
+The sky is murky and the shore behind them is bare, giving the whole scene a hollow feeling.

 Five of Swords Tarot Card Meaning Upright